bfrps-movember/readaihw/README.md

 ## Example - ED presentations

-This example gets data on hospital presentations and presents these counts as a graph for hospitals in the ACT local hospital network over time.
+This example gets data on hospital presentations and presents these counts as a graph for hospitals in the Metro South (Qld) local hospital network over time.

 ``` r
 library(readaihw)